rwxrob/boost/README.md

    * Prefer Shell Scripts Over Plugins in Vim (`toemoji`)
    * Code a Snippets Tool in Bash for Vim (`snip`)
    * Add Custom Tab Completion to Any Bash Script
-   * Use Key Plugins Judiciously and Progressively
+   * Use Key Plugins Judiciously
 * Explain How Networks Work and Use to Work Remotely
   * Explain How the Internet Works
   * Explain How the Web Works